Home – FAQs

 Georgia HB1, also called Haleigh’s Hope Act, was enacted in the 2015-2016 legislative session, enabling Georgia locals to legally consume medical cannabis for certain qualifying conditions.
 Unlike other states, Georgia sets itself apart with the “Low THC Oil Registry Card,” allowing cardholders to possess up to 20 fluid ounces of the medicinal prescription if they have a qualifying condition certified by a physician.

 Like the patient, a caregiver must also consult with a physician and provide proof of residence to be able to register for a low THC-oil card with the Georgia DPH in order to purchase or possess the prescription for their loved one.
-The registration fee is $25 and the registration remains valid for two years after approval.
+The registration fee is $30 and the registration remains valid for five years after approval.
 DPH defines caregivers as the parent, guardian, or legal guardian of an individual under the age of 18 or an adult’s legal guardian.

 Georgia law only allows the legal possession of up to 20 fluid ounces of low THC cannabis oil (high CBD) for residents who have a registered state card.
 According to the state, “It does not make the sale or possession of all types of marijuana legal in Georgia,” and sale or possession of other types of cannabis other than low THC oil remains a violation of state and federal regulations.
 Additionally, possession and cultivation of an entire plant is not permitted.